mashbash2150/MeetYourMaker/README.md

 ### **_Technologies_**

 This app will be built using MERN stack technologies:

--MongoDB for hosting user and maker data
+- MongoDB for hosting user and maker data
--Express/Node as the web framework/server by which we connect our front and backends -React to power the front end web UI
+- Express/Node as the web framework/server by which we connect our front and backends
+- React to power the front end web UI

 ---